-Common Grounds, is an interdisciplinary student-led graduate student organization that applies the concept of integrative leadership to community challenges.
+Common Grounds is an interdisciplinary student-led graduate student organization that applies the concept of integrative leadership to community challenges.
 Guided by the principle that complex problems require cross-sector collaboration, Common Grounds brings together graduate students from across the University of Minnesota to explore community issues; provide professional research and consultation services to community organizations; and practice and promote integrative leadership.
-This group is supported by the Center for Integrative Leaders.
+This group is supported by the Center for Integrative Leadership.

 Council of Graduate Schools (COGS)

 COGS represents all non-professional graduate students at the University of Minnesota - Twin Cities.
 Its work is focused in these areas:

 - Social programming: COGS hosts between 2,000 and 4,000 students every year at events ranging from Grad Student Welcome Week to Appreciation Week, as well as interdisciplinary academic programming, happy hours, bowling nights, and movie screenings.

 - Grant funding: COGS offers up to $1,200 for conference travel for researchers, up to $250 for professionalization workshops, and up to $600 for academic and social programming for graduate students.